 Hearing loss is one of the most common congenital disorders.
 The CDC reports, 90% of infants born with hearing loss have two hearing parents.
-Ensure your patient’s care is right on time by coordinating care that is family centered and ensures services are provided allowing the child to achieve their maximum potential.
+Ensure your patient’s care is right on time by coordinating care that is family centered and ensuring services are provided allowing the child to achieve their maximum potential.
 Always remember 1,3,6:

 - Hearing screening no later than 1 month of age.